Shiloh wind power plant

-The Shiloh wind power plant is a wind farm located in the Montezuma Hills of Solano County, California, USA, close to Bird's Landing and Collinsville, 40 miles (64 km) northeast of San Francisco.
+The Shiloh wind power plant is a wind farm in the Montezuma Hills of Solano County, California, USA, close to Bird's Landing and Collinsville, 40 miles (64 km) northeast of San Francisco.
 It has a nameplate capacity of 505 megawatts (MW) of power and was built in four stages between 2005 and 2012.
-Several additional projects are also located in the Montezuma.
+Several additional projects are also in the Montezuma.

 Overview

 Shiloh I

 PPM Energy acquired the project, which had already received all the required permits, from enXco in May 2005.
-Construction started in August 2005 and completed in April 2006.
+Construction started in August 2005 and was completed in April 2006.
 The first phase of the wind farm consists of 100 GE 1.5 MW wind turbines.
 They are spread across 6800 acre of rolling hills and cost roughly US$220,000,000 to build.
 The turbines are owned by Iberdrola Renewables (formerly known as PPM Energy) and the electricity is sold to Pacific Gas and Electric (75 MW), the Modesto Irrigation District (50 MW), and the City of Palo Alto (25 MW).

 The land for the turbines is leased from 26 local landowners, who continue to use it for sheep grazing and growing hay.
 Of the 100 turbines, 76 towers are 80 m tall, and 24 towers are 65 m tall.
 The turbine rotors have a diameter of 77 m and rotate at a rate of 11–20 revolutions per minute.